yousefamar/converse/readme.md

 **How do I compile?**

-Converse is a tiny, single-file program written in ANSI C. It has two dependencies:
+Converse is a tiny, single-file program written in C. It has two dependencies:

   - *ncurses*; for a text-based UI in your terminal
   - *pthread*; for multithreading